mengyue-z/Note-Taker/README.md

 ## Acknowledgement

-* Inspired by Daniel Luke Tanoeihusada（https://github.com/gidmp/Note-Taker-With-Express）on how to delete notes with unique Ids.
+* Inspired by Daniel Luke Tanoeihusada (https://github.com/gidmp/Note-Taker-With-Express) on how to delete notes with unique Ids.

 * Lu Hao (https://github.com/lhaodev)